How to File a Motion to Dismiss in Utah Dustin February 18, 2026

 Dismissal Ground CategoryWhat It Usually MeansWhat the Court May Do

-Legal insufficiency of the claimThe complaint does not include enough factual allegations to support a legally recognized claim.Dismiss the claim, sometimes with permission to amend the complaint.
+Legal Insufficiency of the ClaimThe complaint does not include enough factual allegations to support a legally recognized claim.Dismiss the claim, sometimes with permission to amend the complaint.

-Court authority issuesThe court cannot hear the claim due to limits on jurisdiction or other threshold requirements.Dismiss the case or transfer issues depending on what the rules allow.
+Court Authority IssuesThe court cannot hear the claim due to jurisdiction or another threshold requirement.Dismiss the case or narrow the issues depending on what the rules allow.

-Procedural failuresKey procedural requirements were not met, such as service rules or timing requirements.Dismiss, delay, or require correction before the case proceeds.
+Procedural FailuresKey procedural requirements were not met, such as service rules or timing requirements.Dismiss, delay, or require correction before the case proceeds.

 Required Forms or Filings in a Utah Motion Package